open-pioneer/trails-starter/docs/RepositoryGuide.md

 ```

 This tells us that `tslib@2.7.0` is used by `@formatjs/intl-localematcher` and `tslib@2.4.0` is used by `framesync`.
 Inspecting the `package.json` of `framesync` reveals that it uses a fixed version of `"tslib": "2.4.0"`, so it cannot be unified with the newer version used by `@formatjs/intl-localematcher`.
-In this case, we can either update override the version used by `framesync` (should be ok since `2.7.0` should be compatible to `2.4.0`), or we can just list the package as an allowed duplicate:
+In this case, we can either update the version used by `framesync` (likely ok since `2.7.0` should be compatible to `2.4.0`), or we can just list the package as an allowed duplicate:

 ```diff
 # support/duplicate-packages.yaml